EECS150/project_skeleton_fa21/spec/checkpoint1.md

 ### Address Space Partitioning
 Your CPU will need to be able to access multiple sources for data as well as control the destination of store instructions.
 In order to do this, we will partition the 32-bit address space into four regions: data memory read and writes, instruction memory writes, BIOS memory reads, and memory-mapped I/O.
-This will be encoded in the top nibble (4 bits) of the memory address generated in load and store operations, as shown in Table \ref{mem_space1}.
+This will be encoded in the top nibble (4 bits) of the memory address generated in load and store operations, as shown in the table below.
 In other words, the target memory/device of a load or store instruction is dependent on the address.
 The reset signal should reset the PC to the value defined by the parameter `RESET_PC` which is by default the base of BIOS memory (`0x40000000`).